Madhulika Liddle: The Muzaffar Jang series

-Short stories
+Other writings

-Madhulika has written a range of short stories in different genres.
+Liddle has written a range of short stories in different genres.
 Several of these have won awards (including the Commonwealth Broadcasting Association Awards Short Story Competition, for A Morning Swim, in 2003) or have been selected for anthologies.
 In 2016, one of her stories, Poppies in the Snow, was longlisted for The Sunday Times EFG Short Story Award.
 Her first collection of contemporary short stories was published as My Lawfully Wedded Husband and Other Stories in 2012.